 “Dogs Like Zuzu Fox” are based on the percentage of breeds the two dogs have in common.
 For example, two dogs that are both

 27% Golden Retriever and 73% Poodle will have a score of 100%.
 Sometimes dogs with high scores look alike, and

 sometimes they don’t — either way the comparison is based on each dog’s unique DNA, which is much more accurate than

 judging by looks.

 “Zuzu is a distemper survivor from the Dominican Republic.
-Her birth story is unknown but she was found as a super-young pup in an abandoned lot in the Dominican Republic, survived Distemper, and then became a Canadian Citizen. :) She is an amazing, unique, loving, sensitive, multi-talented happy dog.
-She competes in Agility, Chase & Sprinters; is a Trick Dog; loves Canine Fitness, Frisbee & Ball; and is over the moon for Swimming.
-Zuzu Fox also has a very funny sense of humour. 😀”
+Her birth story is unknown but she was found as a super-young pup in an abandoned lot in the Dominican Republic, survived Distemper, and then became a Canadian Citizen. :) She's an amazing, unique, loving, sensitive, multi-talented happy dog.
+She competes in Agility, Chase & Sprinters; is a Trick Dog; loves Canine Fitness, Frisbee & Ball: and is nutso for Swimming and a SUP Pupping!
+She also has a very funny sense of humour. 😀”

 Village dogs often have short stretches of DNA that match purebred dogs, due to a distant common

 ancestor or a more recent mating between a purebred and a village dog.
 Zuzu Fox has short stretches of DNA in common with

 Village dogs are the free-breeding, free-roaming “outside” dogs found around the world living in and around human settlements big and small.
 They are also known as island dogs, pariah dogs, or free-ranging dogs.